What is social-emotional learning?

 When delivering content, consider reflecting on how the information could be more or less relevant to learners from different socio-economic backgrounds.
 Is it more relevant to the school district that you teach in?

-Social awareness and increased empathy skills are proven to assist conflict resolution between students – so students‘ lives and the school day are that little bit smoother for everyone!
+Social awareness and increased empathy skills are proven to assist conflict resolution between students – so students‘ lives and the school day are that little bit smoother for everyone.
+If you’re an elementary school teacher, check out our blog about the importance of emotional check-ins for elementary students.

 Self-Awareness and Self-Management